InfluentialSoftware/PhpSpreadsheet/README.md

 PhpSpreadsheet is a library written in pure PHP and providing a set of classes that allow you to read from and to write to different spreadsheet file formats, like Excel and LibreOffice Calc.

+## Why it was forked

+We needed to maintain PHP 5.5 support.
+To make sure nothing breaks we are forking it just in case.

 ## File formats supported

 |Format                                      |Reading|Writing|